Parisians get ready to leave city with rental cash in pocket

 "There will be a lot of people in Paris, which gets really hot in the summer.
 Using public transports will be a bit complicated so I prefer to be in a place that's less crowded and more quiet," Cassan, an account manager, told Reuters.

-Cassan will get around 45% of the nightly fee he will make after deducting accommodation operator Airbnb's cut, taxes and cleaning costs.
+Cassan will get around 45 per cent of the nightly fee he will make after deducting accommodation operator Airbnb's cut, taxes and cleaning costs.

 "If it's rented during the whole period of the Games, it's more than a month's salary," he said.